-In addition, this item includes income in connection with the accrual of interest on the refinancing receivable capitalized at present value, which is subject to a condition precedent for the refinancing of the programs of measures on passive noise abatement and wake turbulences in the amount of €1.1 million (previous year: €2.0 million) (see also note 22).
+The other interest and similar income include income in connection with the accrual of interest on the refinancing receivable capitalized at present value, which is subject to a condition precedent for the refinancing of the programs of measures on passive noise abatement and wake turbulences in the amount of €1.3 million (previous year: €1.1 million) (see also note 22).
+In the previous year, the item included €15.1 million in income in connection with the settlement of a legal dispute with the German Federal Police (see also note 5).

-In fiscal year 2021, interest on external financing (capitalization of interest expenses relating to construction work) in the amount of €22.3 million (previous year: €17.4 million) was capitalized as production costs (see also note 4).
+In fiscal year 2022, interest on external financing (capitalization of interest expenses relating to construction work) in the amount of €25.1 million (previous year: €22.3 million) was capitalized as production costs (see also note 4).